 Prenzlauer Berg is one of Berlin’s trendiest neighborhoods, located in a former part of East Berlin.
 It has a very interesting social history which has been heavily influenced by its geography, as it was adjacent to West Berlin (and thus of course the Berlin Wall) during the Cold War.
-On the evening of Day 2, we’ll have a chance to explore Prenzlauer Berg, and weather permitting, we’ll play the preliminary rounds of the Scramble outside with battery-operated buzzers (!) in the Mauerpark (Mauer is the German word for wall) where the Berlin Wall once stood.
+On the evening of Day 2 (July 13), we’ll have a chance to explore Prenzlauer Berg, and weather permitting, we’ll play the final rounds of the Knockout competition in the Mauerpark (Mauer is the German word for wall) where the Berlin Wall once stood.

 Palaces of Potsdam Tour

 The Palaces of Potsdam Tour will take place during the International History Olympiad Opening Ceremonies on the morning of July 15.
 Students competing in the Olympiad will take part in the Opening Ceremonies and will then have a chance to take this same tour on Day 7 of the Olympiad.
-On this tour of Berlin’s most famous suburb, participants will have a chance to visit Sanssouci Palace, where Frederick the Great entertained Voltaire and many other luminaries as well as the nearby New Palace where Kaiser Wilhelm, among others, resided.
+On this tour of Berlin’s most famous suburb, participants will have a chance to visit either Sanssouci Palace, where Frederick the Great entertained Voltaire and many other luminaries or the nearby New Palace where Kaiser Wilhelm, among others, resided.
 Participants will be able to see the other palace from the outside as well as explore the extensive palace grounds.

 Mitte Walking Tour

 Many of Berlin’s most significant sites (e.g. the Reichstag, Brandenburg Gate, Checkpoint Charlie, Berlin Wall remains) are located in the Central District of Mitte (literally “Middle” in German).
-This tour is described in detail on the Olympiad website, though IGB participants will take the exact same tour as well on July 16.
+This tour is described in detail on the Olympiad website, though IGB participants will take the exact same tour as well on the morning of July 13.

 German Spy Museum / DDR (East Germany) Museum

 Students not competing in the International History Olympiad have the option of visiting the German Spy Museum and the DDR (East Germany) Museum during the afternoon of July 16.
 Students competing in the Olympiad will have the chance to visit these museums later on during the Olympiad.
-Students staying over on the night of July 17 will also have the chance to visit the German Spy Museum on the afternoon of July 17 if they wish.
+Students not competing in the Simulation will also have an opportunity to visit these museums instead on July 14.